jariazavalverde/prolog-union-find/README.md

 A union-find data structure is a data structure that tracks a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
 It provides near-constant-time operations to add new sets, to merge existing sets, and to determine whether elements are in the same set.

+This library provides an implementation of the union-find algorithm with the following features:

+* **Path compression**: Path compression flattens the structure of the tree by making every node point to the root whenever a find predicate is used on it.
+* **Union by rank**: Union predicates always attach the shorter tree to the root of the taller tree.
+Thus, the resulting tree is no taller than the originals unless they were of equal height, in which case the resulting tree is taller by one node.

 ## Installation (SWI-Prolog)

 ```prolog